Bridget McKenzie: Qantas Inquiry

+Sports Rorts and other controversies

 Sports rorts affair

 In January 2020, McKenzie was widely accused of pork-barrelling after the release of a report by the Commonwealth auditor-general which found that a $100 million sports grant program she oversaw in the lead-up to the 2019 Australian federal election was administered in a way that "was not informed by an appropriate assessment process and sound advice".
 The auditor-general's report noted that it was not clear what the legal authority for the particular allocation of grants was.

 A disproportionately high percentage of funds were allocated to sporting clubs in marginal Coalition electorates.
 One Adelaide rugby union club was awarded a $500,000 grant under the scheme for new female change rooms, despite not fielding a women's team since 2018 when it was embroiled in a sexism controversy.
 The club, located in the marginal Coalition-held seat of Sturt, was awarded the scheme's maximum available grant just weeks before the election.
 A football club in the marginally held Coalition seat of Brisbane was given $150,000 for a project that had already been funded.
 More than $1 million in grants were allocated to sports clubs with links to clubs Coalition MPs as members or patrons: three linked to Indigenous affairs minister Ken Wyatt, one tied to treasurer and deputy Liberal leader Josh Frydenberg, and two associated with senator Sarah Henderson.
 Nationals leader Michael McCormack's son's football club in the NSW Riverina also received a $147,000 grant under the program.
 In some cases, the funds were presented as oversized novelty cheques by the Liberal candidate for the seat in question, rather than by the sitting member.

 In a submission to a Senate Select Committee on Administration of Sports Grants, McKenzie stood by her Ministerial discretion which "saw grants distributed more evenly by state, region, sport, organisation type and funding stream than if the recommendations of Sport Australia or the methodology seemingly favoured by the Auditor-General were adopted".